AcalaNetwork/hardhat-tutorials/hello-world/README.md

   });
 ```

-Our deploy script will reside in the definition (`async function main`).
-First we will define get
+Our deploy script will reside in the definition (`async function main()`).
+First we will get
 the address of the account which will be used to deploy the smart contract.
 Then we get the
-`HelloWorld.sol` to the contract factory and deploy it, asigning the deployed smart contract to the
+`HelloWorld.sol` to the contract factory and deploy it and assign the deployed smart contract to the
 `instance` variable.
-Assigning the `instance`variable is optional and is only done, so that we can
+Assigning the `instance` variable is optional and is only done, so that we can
 output the value returned by the `helloWorld()` getter to the terminal.
-We do it by callin
+We do it by calling
-`helloWorld()` from instance and outputing the result using `console.log()`:
+`helloWorld()` from instance and outputting the result using `console.log()`:

 ```
   const [deployer] = await ethers.getSigners();